finos/backplane/docs/HelloWorld.md

 ![backplane logo](./resources/BackplaneIcon.png)

 # Hello World! with Backplane
+** This is for demonstration only and is not the strategic way of finsemble integration.
+Such integration services are out of scope of backplane and would be part of vendor implementation compliant to bridging specs.

 ## Use case
-User want a workflow automation were on applying filter in app running in context of finsemble on Desktop A is automaticaly applied to apps running in context of finsemble on Desktop B to avoid hassle of manual copy paste.
+User want a workflow automation where on applying *filter in an app running in context of finsemble on Desktop A is automatically applied to apps running in context of finsemble on Desktop B* to avoid hassle of manual copy paste.

 ## Workflow